New Year Inspiration: My Top 10 Adventure Trips

 There are two 90-mile hikes in Glacier that make my list of “America’s Top 10 Best Backpacking Trips:” The first is a tour of northern Glacier, broken up into two hikes, a 65-miler and a 25-miler, and simplified logistically by the park’s free shuttle buses.
 The second is a north-south traverse through Glacier mostly on the Continental Divide Trail, from Chief Mountain Trailhead at the Canadian border to Two Medicine.
 On that hike last September, three friends and I saw numerous bighorn sheep, mountain goats, black bears, one moose, and a griz, and heard elk bugling almost every morning and evening.
 Both trips deliver everything that makes Glacier a favorite of backpackers.

-See my story about the first, two-stage, 90-mile hike, “Descending the Food Chain: Backpacking Glacier National Park’s Northern Loop,” and my “Photo Gallery: Backpacking the CDT Through Glacier National Park,” and watch for my feature story about the latter trip coming soon.
+See my story about the first, two-stage, 90-mile hike, “Descending the Food Chain: Backpacking Glacier National Park’s Northern Loop,” and my story “Wildness All Around You: Backpacking the CDT Through Glacier” about the 94-mile traverse through Glacier.
 And see all of my stories about Glacier National Park at The Big Outside.